todiane/corri-construction-p3/README.md

 - Profession is chosen from a list of options
 ![CCCCP name](/assets/images/ccccp-rm-profession.webp)

-- The dates worked (must be within a two month period) and the number of hours
+- The dates worked (must be within a two month period), the total number of days and hours worked.

 - As per Working Time Regulations 1998 a maximum of 13 hours are allowed in a day.
-App checks that no more than 18 hours can be inputted if the dates show only one day was worked.
+App checks that less than 13 hours is inputted if the dates show only one day was worked.
+It will also check for 13 hours over the days inputted e.g. 01-09-2023 - 03-09-2023 39 hours maximum can be added.

 - Based on information provided a calculation is made to determine pay before tax and then pay after tax and NI deductions.

 ## Technologies Used

+Python
-Python autograder - to help me write/blend code together and test before adding to run.py
+Python autograder - to help me write/blend code together and test before adding to run.py Codeanywhere
+GitHub
+HTML and CSS to change the background and add social media links.

 ## Future Updates